-- describe how you achieved your approved purposes; - describe issues or changes, and the impact on the timetable or costs; - describe how you will meet the long term requirements; - describe how you have and will conduct evaluation, including attaching a report; - send in some project records, for example, digital images.
+- describe how you achieved the key milestones; - describe issues or changes, and the impact on the timetable or costs; - describe how you will meet the long term requirements; - describe how you have and will conduct evaluation, including attaching a report; - send in some project records, for example, digital images.

 It also asks about how you met any additional grant conditions if this is relevant and includes a statement about agreed costs and the declaration needed as part of the payment request.
 Request your final grant payment as soon as possible after:

-- your project is completed and you have achieved your approved purposes and complied with any grant conditions; - you have acknowledged the grant in accordance with the 'How to acknowledge your grant' guidance; and - you have a 'Practical Completion Certificate' (for a building project); and - you are able to supply all the additional information we require including evaluation report, images and proof of acknowledgment of our funding.
+- your project is completed and you have achieved your approved purposes and complied with any grant conditions; - you have acknowledged the grant in accordance with the 'How to acknowledge your grant' guidance; and - you are able to supply all the additional information we require including evaluation reports, images and proof of acknowledgment of our funding.